At UTracks, we are firm believers in the benefits of active travel. After all, it’s what we’re all about.

 There are health benefits for yourself (holidays don’t have to be an out of shape experience!); economic benefits for the country you’re visiting (spread your tourism dollars to ‘off the beaten track’ places that don’t typically receive it); a lower environmental impact (utilising foot/pedal power) and ultimately you have a better travel experience as you explore a more authentic side of your destination.

-holiday, we’re featuring the Prague to Dresden Guided Cycle
+In this article, we're featuring on the Prague to Dresden Guided Cycle

 and the Czech Republic